Chesapeake Beach Railway: Origins

-The CBR entered into successful agreements with the B&O Railroad to extend service from their Hyattsville station on the Washington Branch and then along the Alexandria Branch for four miles to Chesapeake Junction.
-Train would go on to Upper Marlboro and on December 5, 1898, the line from Hyattsville to Upper Marlboro was officially opened.
-Their primary goal was to tap into the Baltimore market by connecting directly with the Baltimore- Washington trains which stopped at Hyattsville.
+The CBR entered into successful agreements with the B&O to extend service from their Hyattsville station on the Washington Branch and then along the Alexandria Branch for four miles to Chesapeake Junction, located in today's Deanwood neighborhood where current-day Minnesota Avenue NE and Nannie Helen Burroughs Avenue NE.
+On December 5, 1898, the line from Hyattsville to Upper Marlboro was officially opened.
+Their primary goal was to tap into the Baltimore market by connecting directly with the Baltimore-Washington trains that stopped at Hyattsville.
 As part of the contract, B&O built a separate siding in front of its Hyattsville station for CB trains to lay over.
 Most of the time, they ran two round trips a day.
-By 1899 the line was completed all the way to Chesapeake Beach, but the hotel was not ready, so the eastern leg of the railroad did not open until June 9, 1900.
+By 1899, the line was completed all the way to Chesapeake Beach; the first excursion train ran on July 31, 1899.
+The hotel was not ready, so normal operations on the eastern leg of the railroad began on June 9, 1900.

-In April, 1900 the Washington Traction & Electric Company extended the old Columbia H Street car line to Seat Pleasant, connecting with the Chesapeake Beach at the extreme eastern corner of the District.
-It became the main method for Washington passengers to get to the beach trains.
+In April 1900, the Washington Traction & Electric Company extended the old Columbia H Street car line to Seat Pleasant, connecting with the Chesapeake Beach at the extreme eastern corner of the District.
+It became the main way Washington passengers reached the beach trains.

-When the Benning Road Power Plant was opened in 1906, a three block section of the railway became a critical part of the freight route for coal heading to the plant.
+When the Benning Road Power Plant was opened in 1906, a three-block section of the railway became a critical part of the freight route for coal heading to the plant.
 Cars were moved on CBR tracks from the junction with the B&O to a connection with Washington Railway and Electric Company tracks three blocks away.